Concrete degradation: Various types of concrete shrinkage

-Latter in the setting phase, when the fresh concrete becomes more viscous and starts to harden, water loss due to unwanted evaporation can cause "plastic shrinkage".
-This occur when concrete is placed under hot conditions, e.g. in the summer and not sufficiently protected against evaporation.
+Later in the setting phase, when the fresh concrete becomes more viscous and starts to harden, water loss due to unwanted evaporation can cause "plastic shrinkage".
+This occurs when concrete is placed under hot conditions, e.g. in the summer, and not sufficiently protected against evaporation.
 Cracks often develop above reinforcement bars because the contraction of concrete is locally restrained at this level and the still setting and weakly resistant concrete cannot freely shrink.